ViennaTools/ViennaPS/README.md

 > [!NOTE]
 > __For more detailed installation instructions and troubleshooting tips, please refer to the ViennaPS [documentation](https://viennatools.github.io/ViennaPS/inst/).__

-ViennaPS operates as a header-only library, eliminating the need for a formal installation process.
-Nonetheless, we advise following the procedure to neatly organize and relocate all header files to a designated directory:
+ViennaPS is a header-only library, so no formal installation is required.
+However, following the steps below helps organize and manage dependencies more effectively:

 ```bash
 git clone https://github.com/ViennaTools/ViennaPS.git